Shingayi-Bamhare/Artemis-Ruby/README.md

-artemis-ruby
+Artemis Ruby
 ============

-A Ruby port of Artemis (Entity System Framework for games)
+A Ruby port of Artemis (an high performance Entity System Framework for games)